-Medical Students – symbol of dedication
+Medical Students – a symbol of dedication

 Medical students are different.
 You can’t compare future physicians to future engineers, teachers, or lawyers.
 To become a medical doctor, you spend countless nights in an anatomy lab when all your friends are enjoying parties, dancing, or sports.
 Medical students don’t have time for precious moments; they study chemistry, biology, and microbiology.

 I remember in Soviet medical school when we did not have protection gloves.
 We would hold parts and organs of cadavers in our hands without any fastidiousness.
-Not only did we hold body parts in our hands, we also cut or sliced them open to find out what was inside.
+Not only did we hold body parts in our hands, but we also cut or sliced them open to find out what was inside.
 Imagine slicing the intestine to see the anatomical details and it appeared to be full of feces.
 It happened all the time and it was normal for us.
 We usually did not have enough time for lunch or dinner so we ate in the anatomic lab.
 One hand held an organ or bone and in the other was a spoon, fork, or sandwich.

 During the biochemistry exam at the end of the second year of medical school, a professor asked me to check the urine for sugar.
 I was supposed to pick up the right reagent from a shelf and drop it into the bottle with urine.
 Depending on the color change, I had to tell if the urine contains sugar or not.
 The problem was that I did not know what the right reagent for sugar was.
 So, a professor said, “In order to pass this test, you have to tell me if urine contains sugar or not.
 It is too bad that you don’t know how to do it the right way, but you always have a plan B. Taste it.
 If it is sweet, then it contains sugar.
 I don’t care how you analyze this urine, but if you can give me the correct answer – you passed this exam.”

 He left me no choice because I needed to pass all exams with a B average to receive a scholarship for the next 6 months.
 So, I did taste it and it wasn’t sweet at all, and my answer that the specimen contained no sugar was correct, and I passed.
-Later that day I met my professor again and he smiled and he told me that it wasn’t real urine; it was just lightly colored water with some salt dissolved into it for lab purpose only.
+Later that day I met my professor again and he smiled and he told me that it wasn’t real urine; it was just lightly colored water with some salt dissolved into it for lab purposes only.

-How much dedication should medical students show to taste urine, to touch cadaver’s organs and body parts, to enter the rooms in which patients with the scariest and most contagious diseases are isolated from public (plague, leprosy, cholera, anthrax, etc.) without special antibacterial suits?
+How much dedication should medical students show to taste urine, to touch cadaver’s organs and body parts, to enter the rooms in which patients with the scariest and most contagious diseases are isolated from the public (plague, leprosy, cholera, anthrax, etc.) without special antibacterial suits?

 Medical students experience no fastidiousness